 About the Position:

-- Doctoral degree in climate science, engineering, or closely related discipline; Record of scholarly publications; Familiarity with regional climate modeling, climate data and projections (e.g., CMIP6); Familiarity with climate change issues, especially impacts on public health; and Significant analytical abilities.
+- Doctoral degree in climate science or engineering; Record of scholarly publications; Familiarity with climate modeling, hydrological modeling or hydraulic modeling; Familiarity with climate change issues; and Excellent analytical abilities.

 Special Instructions to Applicants